 Applicants are required to submit a work project as part of their supplemental application materials.
 The work project should be an actual tangible work assignment that was prepared either as a part of your current or most recent employment.
 This may include but is not limited to a PowerPoint presentation, written report, off-site or training design and strategic plan or change management documents.
 All work products should be accompanied by a cover letter describing applicants' rationale for the project, how they approached it, any critical decisions/tensions with which they wrestled and the principles, considerations and assumptions that guided their work.
 Cover letters should be between one and two pages in length.

 The college requires that all applicants submit official copies of transcripts for any undergraduate or graduate work completed.
-Individuals who received their post-secondary credentials from outside the U.S. or Canada must submit their transcripts to World Education Services (WES) for a course by course evaluation.
 Please consider the length of time it takes for transcripts to be sent and evaluated when applying to the program.
 For more information, please visit the website for the Office of Admission.

 Test of English Foreign Language Proficiency (TOEFL)*

 TOEFL scores must be submitted for those applicants who received their bachelors degrees from institutions where the main language of instruction was not English.
-This is a college requirement that cannot be waived.
 For more information, please visit the website for the Office of Admission.